nakamasato/practice_terraforming/README.md

 # PracticeTerraforming

+## Description

 This is just for practice!
+There's not `IAMRolePolicyAttachment`, `IAMUserPolicyAttachment` and `IAMGroupPolicyAttachment` in the original repo.
+So, I implemented them and also sent pull requests.
+This repo is used to check before sending those pull requests.

 ## Installation